Baylor > Welcome > Graduate > Welcome & Why Baylor?

 Why Baylor Graduate English?

-A Variety of Unique Concentrations
+We Offer a Variety of Unique Concentrations

 From medieval to modern and from Shakespeare to Seamus Heaney, specialties in British literature are well-represented at Baylor.
 Baylor has become a center for Victorian studies partially due to our Armstrong-Browning Library, a research library devoted to the poetry of the Brownings and to nineteenth-century studies.
 Recent students have also pursued specialties in Irish literature, Old English literature, Milton & his contemporaries, Romanticism, and British modernism.
 A wide variety of classes is offered in fiction, drama, prose, and poetry.

 From colonial to contemporary and from Catharine Maria Sedgwick to Cormac McCarthy, the variety of American literature is also well-represented in the wide-ranging interests of faculty and graduate students.
-Recent faculty and student research focuses on Mark Twain, Nathaniel Hawthorne, Wendell Berry, Flannery O'Connor, Sylvia Plath, Ecological Criticism, American Catholic writers, and American Literature of War, among many others.
+Recent faculty and student research focuses on Mark Twain, Nathaniel Hawthorne, Wendell Berry, Sylvia Plath, Ecological Criticism, American Catholic writers, and American Literature of War, among many others.

 Religion & Literature

-The Religion & Literature PhD is a unique interdisciplinary program that allows students to combine advanced literary analysis with formal theological studies.
+The concentration in Religion & Literature is a unique interdisciplinary program that allows students to combine advanced literary analysis with formal theological studies.
 Professors are friendly towards and involved in exploring the intersections of faith and learning.
 This degree actually is an English degree, despite its hybridized appearance.
 Recent students have focused on Evelyn Waugh, George MacDonald, Flannery O'Connor, Fyodor Dostoevsky, and the influence of Reformation theology on English literature.

 Rhetoric & Composition